Simon-vedha/Hospital_Patient_Management_System_SQL_Project/README.md

-# # GP Hospital Patient Management System
+# # Hospital Patient Management System

 A complete SQL database solution for managing patient registrations, appointments, medical records, and feedback in a GP hospital setting.